vickneee/web-development-studies/studies/14 Vitest - Testing Framework/worksheet.md

 npm run test
 ```

-The command finds all test files (.test.js or .test.jsx extension) from your project and runs the test cases.
+The command finds all test files (**.test.js** or **.test.jsx** extension) from your project and runs the test cases.
 By default, it will run in watch mode and re-run the tests each time when code is updated.
 You can stop watch mode by pressing 'q' in the terminal.

 ## Writing Test Cases with Vitest and React Testing Library

-Let's first create a simple test case that renders our App component.
+Let's first create a simple test case that renders our **App component**.
 Create a new file called **App.test.jsx** in the **src** folder.
 Import the **App component** that we want to render and create the first test case like shown in the next code snippet:

 ```javascript
 import App from './App';